M1 Finance Review

 In contrast with other automated or robo-advisors, M1 Finance doesn’t offer a risk quiz.
 This could be a disadvantage to a newer investor.
 Thus, if you’re not confident of your personal risk tolerance, you might seek an online risk tolerance quiz for guidance.

 Regarding the Hedge Fund Replication choices, M1 invests in the publicly listed securities of the specific fund.
 Yet, you don’t know the price that the hedge fund manager paid for their holdings.
 And part of smart investing is buying at the right price.
-This option is best for only the most aggressive investors.
+This option is best for more advanced or aggressive investors.

 You choose how engaged you want to be with your portfolio management.
-From pre-made pies to DIY investment pie creation, you decide which investment road to take.
+From pre-made pies to DIY investment portfolio creation, you decide which investment road to take.

 M1 Finance is great for on-the-go portfolio management with apps for ios and android devices.